gatikman/docker-composer-wordpress/README.md

 Basically, you need to have [Docker Compose installed](http://docs.docker.com/compose/#installation-and-set-up).

-If you are using Mac OS X or Windows as your host OS, I recommend using [boot2docker](http://boot2docker.io/) as proxy VM to run Docker.
+If you are using Mac OS X (Tested on 10.13) or Windows as your host OS, I recommend using [Docker Toolbox](https://www.docker.com/products/docker-toolbox) as proxy VM to run Docker.

 ### Mac OS X
-If Mac OS X is your host OS and you use boot2docker to launch Docker you will probably encounter [the bug with writing to shared volume](https://github.com/boot2docker/boot2docker/issues/581).
+If Mac OS X is your host OS and you use toolbox to launch Docker you will probably encounter [the bug with writing to shared volume].
 The following workaround works perfectly:

-1. SSH to boot2docker VM: `boot2docker ssh`
+### Once Docker Toolbox is Installed
+0. Go to settings > shared folders > click + > choose the folder path to [`docker-composer-wordpress`]

-2. Edit the `/var/lib/boot2docker/profile` file: `sudo vi /var/lib/boot2docker/profile`
+1. Edit the `docker-composer-wordpress/docker-compose.yml` file: `sudo vim docker-compose.yml`

-3. Paste the following lines:
+3. Add a # before the following lines (this will remove the local volume reference):
     ```
-    umount /Users
-    mount -t vboxsf -o uid=33,gid=33 Users /Users
+		#volumes:
+    #- /mnt/sda1/var/lib/wordpress:/var/lib/mysql
     ```

-4. Exit the VM and restart it: `boot2docker restart`
+4. Exit and restart it: `docker-compose build`

 ## How to use it?